 Meanwhile, local contractors have more or less a fixed set of employees.
 Since it’s the same guys who did the initial job, it’s reasonable to expect that they are familiar with the overall work.

 - Reliability Founded on Reputation

 Usually, companies will only use satisfied customers for reference.
 When you go local, you can personally see the work that they’ve done yourself.
-Because their market is limited to only a certain area, you can easily ask around from real people about them--red flags, quality and pricing.
+Because their market is limited to one area, you can quickly ask around from real people about them and identify red flags, quality of work, and pricing points.
 Your acquaintances or friends can even vouch for them!